appscode/blog/content/post/kubedb-v2022.10.18/index.md

 2) `spec.opsRequestOptions` to control the behavior of the ops-manager operator.
 It has two fields `apply` and `timeout`.

 The supported values of `spec.opsRequestOptions.apply` is `IfReady` & `Always`.
-Use `IfReady` if you want to process the opsReq only when the database is Ready.
+Use `IfReady` if you want to process the opsReq only when the database is `Ready`.
 And use `Always` if you want to process the execution of opsReq irrespective of the Database state.
 `spec.opsRequestOptions.timeout` specifies the maximum time for each step of the opsRequest(in seconds).
 If a step doesn't finish within the specified timeout, the ops request will result in failure.

 NB: We have also added Arbiter & HiddenNode support in MongoDB Autoscaler.
 We refer to the hidden-node corresponding section in MongoDB below, for that.